Call of Duty: Black Ops 7: Gameplay

-In Zombies, players fight endless hordes of the undead, which increase in both number and difficulty with every completed round, on a large-scale map, "Ashes of the Damned"; an additional map, "Astra Malorum", is expected to be released with the game's first post-launch season.
-The standard Zombies experience shares several gameplay features with Black Ops 6s Zombies mode: players manage two primary currencies, "Essence" and "Salvage", which are used to unlock access to new parts of the maps, acquire weapon upgrades and ammo modifications, craft various pieces of lethal and tactical equipment, and to purchase additional player upgrades, including "Perk-a-Cola" cans and armor vests; players can also apply minor and major enhancements to perks, field upgrades and ammo mods via the "Augments" system and consume "GobbleGums"—single-use items that grant various in-game effects.
+In Zombies, up to four players fight hordes of the undead, which increase in difficulty with every completed round, across six maps, which continue the mode's storyline directly following the events of Black Ops 6 Zombies.
+The standard Zombies experience shares several gameplay features with Black Ops 6 Zombies: players manage two primary currencies, "Essence" and "Salvage", which are used to unlock new parts of the maps, acquire weapon upgrades and ammo modifications, craft pieces of lethal and tactical equipment, and to purchase player upgrades, including "Perk-a-Colas" and armor vests; players can also apply minor and major "augments" to perks, field upgrades and ammo mods, and consume "GobbleGums"—single-use items that grant various in-game effects.
 Black Ops 6s "Directed" mode also returns, allowing players to complete a map's main quest with in-game assistance.
-Supplementing Black Ops 7s standard and Directed modes are three new game modes: "Survival", "Dead Ops Arcade 4", and "Cursed".
-Survival tasks players with surviving for as long as possible on a small section of "Ashes of the Damned".
-Dead Ops Arcade 4 is a new iteration of the standalone top-down shooter included in several previous Black Ops titles.
-Cursed is an advanced version of Zombies, featuring additional difficulty modifiers called "Relics" and some legacy elements from older Call of Duty games, such as the absence of loadout weapons and the player's mini-map, and a "classic point system" inspired by Call of Duty: Black Ops III (2015).
+Supplementing the standard and Directed modes are three new game modes: "Survival", "Dead Ops Arcade 4", and "Cursed".
+Survival tasks players with surviving for as long as possible on small sections of the core maps.
+Dead Ops Arcade 4 is a new iteration of the top-down shooter included in several previous Black Ops titles.
+Cursed is an advanced version of Zombies, featuring additional difficulty modifiers called "Relics" and legacy elements from older Call of Duty games.